 If you're a rideshare or taxi driver, or you just want the best possible footage you can get from a dash cam and are willing to pay extra for it, the Vantrue N2 Pro Uber Dual is currently the best choice on the market.
 With 2.5k resolution, a wide 170˚ field of view, a cab-facing camera, and infrared lights for that rear camera, the N2 Pro offers pretty much all of the performance and features you could ask for in a dash cam.
-That does come at a price, however, with its $200 price tag being one of the highest on the market.
+That does come at a price, however, as it one of the most expensive cameras on the market.
 Most of that extra cost is sunk into the second camera, so unless you need to record yourself and your passengers you're probably better off buying a cheaper model with just one camera.
 For instance, the AUKEY DR02 provides similarly great front-facing footage for less than half the price.
 Still, for Uber and Lyft drivers and the like, we think this is far and away the best dash cam around.

 Vantrue N2 Pro Uber Dual Review